samstav/simpl/README.md

 ### Environments

-An environment is a place where you can launch and manage deployments.
-It could be your development laptop, a cloud provider, or a combination of cloud providers that you have grouped together to use as your environment.
+An environment is a place where you can launch and manage application deployments.
+It could be your development laptop, a cloud provider, or a combination of cloud providers that you have grouped together to use together as a single environment.
 Multiple environments can exist in one tenant or account.
-Example: dev, test, staging, and production.
+For example, you could have dev, test, staging, and production environments on one Rackspace Cloud account.

     # Environment
     environment: &environment_1000_stag